rustadadam/PF-GAP/notes.md

 # Week of April 29th

-## Tasks
-4. Look at weighting the static variables
-5. Do some feature importance tests

 ## Possibilities to expand the project
 1. New distances measures for PF-GAP
     1. Maybe using a regression adaptation.